flexera-public/policy_templates/cost/budget_alerts_by_account/README.md

 - *Cost Metric* - specify options for amortized vs non-amortized and blended vs unblended costs
 - *Budget Alert Type* - Actual Spend or Forecasted Spend
 - *Email addresses of the recipients you wish to notify* - A list of email addresses to notify

-## Required CMP Roles

-- billing_center_viewer (note: this role must be applied at the Organization level)

 ## Supported Clouds